|

 and prof. dr Palmi Jonsson from Reykjavik, Iceland,

+available for information and advise.
 The main objective for the session was

 quality of life.
 It was introduced by prof. Miel Ribbe.